 Back in the old days, the “milkman” would deliver fresh milk to neighborhood doorsteps.
-Through our recent partnership with South Mountain Creamery in Middletown, MD, 4P Foods is proud to bring that nostalgic tradition to our community members with their delicious, all-natural dairy products, driven by South Mountain Creamery’ commitment to fresh, healthy, responsibly-produced food.
+Through our recent partnership with South Mountain Creamery in Middletown, MD, 4P Foods is proud to bring that nostalgic tradition to our community members with delicious, all-natural dairy products, driven by South Mountain Creamery’ commitment to fresh, healthy, responsibly-produced food.

 They raise their cows on pasture, where they enjoy grazing on all the grass they can eat plus supplements of crops grown right on the farm.
 In addition to their dairy herd, South Mountain Creamery also breeds and raises beef cattle as well as laying hens, which are cage-free and certified humanely-raised.
 South Mountain Creamery’s sustainable agricultural practices include the use of cover crops to reduce erosion, crop rotation, and utilizing non-GMO seeds.
 Their land is under agricultural preservation.